-Important: you can only pay cash here.
+Barnini is located in Oude Vaartplaats 10, Antwerp.
+Barnini only accepts cash.
 Bagels start at €6 and warm drinks at €3, but it's best to go get some cash because I assure you, you'll want to try other things on the menu as well.

-Kaffeenini in the Nationalestraat is Barnini's little sister (although the place is bigger).
-I'd been a fan of Barnini ever since I tastec a delicious salmon bagel there, so it goes without saying that I had to test whether Kaffeenini lives up to the family standards.
+The Kaffeenini coffee shop in the Nationalestraat is Barnini's little sister.
+I'd been a fan of Barnini ever since I tasted a delicious salmon bagel there, so it goes without saying that I had to test whether Kaffeenini lives up to the family standards.

-As you might know by know, I'm a big fan of second breakfasts.
-I often get up around 6.30 – 7 a.m. when I'm in Belgium, which means that by 10 – 11 a.m. the latest, I need a little snack.
+As you might know by now, I'm a big fan of second breakfasts.
+I often get up around 6.30 – 7 a.m. when I'm in Belgium, which means that by 10 – 11 a.m. at the latest, I need a little snack.

 It was crowded, but I found a small table for two and checked the menu for some much-needed caffeine and a bite to eat.
 I decided to go with a cold latte macchiato and bread pudding.
 The bread pudding was a nostalgia thing.
 My mom sometimes bought bread pudding at the baker's when I was little at it was always a treat.

 But back to Kaffeenini.
-I actually like it better there than at Barnini because it's more spacious and because more natural light comes in through the large windows.
+I actually like it better there than Barnini; it's more spacious and more natural light comes in through the large windows.
 Service is just as friendly as at Barnini and I didn't have to wait long for my order to arrive.

 Verdict?
 Approved!
 I'll definitely drop by Kaffeenini again, for a drink, something sweet or a light lunch.

-But when I do make it to Belgium's fashion city, Sybille always takes me to a place I hadn’t been to yet.
+But when I do make it to Belgium's fashion city, Sybille always takes me to one of the coffee shops I haven't been to yet.
 She's been living in and around Antwerp her entire life and knows where to find all the coffee bars.
 This time she took me to Cafématic.

-In a quiet street close to the alternative Kammenstraat and fancy Nationalystraat, Cafématic is a place where you’ll most likely only spot locals (or friends of locals, like me).
-It has a rather vintage interior.
-In fact, it looks a bit like an old school cafeteria.
+In a quiet street close to the alternative Kammenstraat and fancy Nationalystraat, Cafématic is a place locals hang out.
+It has a vintage interior and looks a bit like an old school cafeteria.
 Luckily, there are only waiters here, no teachers.

 Cafématic serves lunch, snacks, and sweets, but is best known for its special hot drinks (ginger coffee, anyone?) and homemade lemonades.
-The coffee brand served here is Illy.
+The coffee is the Illy brand.

-We'd only had a light breakfast and surely it wasn't a good idea to step into a museum hungry.
-The growling of our stomachs would prevent us from paying our full attention to the exhibition.
-And so we decided to check Goesting out.
+We'd only had a light breakfast and surely it wasn't a good idea to step into a museum hungry?!
+So we decided to check Goesting out.

-When we walked in, some people were having a late breakfast, but there was also a lady sipping her coffee while reading the newspaper.
-We found us a spot and started reading the menu.
+When we walked in, some people were having a late breakfast, there was a lady sipping her coffee while reading the newspaper.
+We found a spot and started reading the menu.

 So many options!